FabioAndresSQ/Tech-Moda/README.md

 Remember that since this app is not on app store, Google login is not working.

-You can download the current app here -> https://drive.google.com/file/d/18gmXnY5gi5sJYGqZQIpLGXn6lIWNWeAu/view?usp=sharing
+You can download the current app here ->
+<a href="https://drive.google.com/file/d/1tu5xv67e31sEnnBQ8QYqOVvZc5omj5VR/view?usp=sharing">DOWNLOAD NOW</a>